Computer Science

 CSCI358.
 DISCRETE MATHEMATICS.
 3.0 Semester Hrs.

 This course is an introductory course in discrete mathematics and algebraic structures.
 Topics include: formal logic; proofs, recursion, analysis of algorithms; sets and combinatorics; relations, functions, and matrices; Boolean algebra and computer logic; trees, graphs, finite-state machines, and regular languages.
-Prerequisite: MATH112 or MATH113 or MATH122.
+Prerequisite: MATH112 or MATH122.

 CSCI370.
 ADVANCED SOFTWARE ENGINEERING.
 5.0 Semester Hrs.